mistidinzy/ReadingNotes/301/class-01.md

-# Class One - Dive into React
+# Class One - Introduction to React and Components

 React is a component-based library, used to build user interfaces.
   3 Fundamentals of React: